 Karel Svoboda was born in Prague, Czechoslovakia, but grew up in Germany.
 Wanting to avoid Germany's mandatory military service, Svoboda attended undergrad in the United States at Cornell University, where he worked in a number of research labs.
 After a year teaching in Nepal, he went to Harvard for graduate studies.
 His love of Bell Laboratories during his undergraduate years brought him back there for postdoctoral research on synapses with Winfred Denk and David Tank, and gave him the opportunity to take an influential course on neural systems at Woods Hole Oceanographic Institute.
 Svoboda is now at Cold Spring Harbor Laboratory, studying biophysical neuroscience in neocortical circuits and their plasticity, with the intent of expanding his work to ensembles of neocortical circuits.

 Michael Szwarc begins with his early interest in science while growing up in Poland, leading to his studies at the Warsaw Polytechnic Institute.
-Szwarc next describes his experiences from 1935, when he emigrated to Israel, until his move to the University of Manchester in 1945 where he worked with Michael Polanyi on polymerization.
-Subsequently, he held a professorship at SUNY, Syracuse.
+Szwarc next describes his experiences from 1935, when he emigrated to Israel, until his move to the University of Manchester in 1945.
+At Manchester, he worked in Michael Polanyi's physical chemistry group and first embarked on his studies on polymerization.
+He describes a 1950s visit to the US, involving many lecture trips, and the circumstances leading to his acceptance of a professorship at SUNY, Syracuse.
+Research on the methyl affinities of aromatic compounds led Szwarc to work with the naphthalene radical anion and, hence, to the development of the living polymers.
+The interview ends with Szwarc reviewing his later studies and his reflections on co-workers and associates.